jupyterlab/jupyterlab/packages/faq-extension/faq.md

 provide additional UI/UX improvements, features, and API stability.
 At that point, JupyterLab should be a full featured replacement for the classic notebook - and go far beyond its capabilities.
-Between now and then we will release a series of Beta releases, all of which should be stable for daily usage.
+Between now and then we will release a series of beta releases, all of which should be stable for daily usage.

 ### What will happen to the classic Jupyter Notebook?